mendersoftware/mender-docs/04.Operating-System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md

 ### A golden raw disk image

 As described in the workflow above, you need a raw disk image as input to `mender-convert`.
-This is the image that contains the root file system you want to deploy to many devices.
+This is the image that contains the root filesystem you want to deploy to many devices.
 Note that this must be a *complete disk image*.

 Board manufacturers typically provide a disk image for you to start with so you